This is the US version of this post. For information on tips and gratuities in Canada, click here.

 Overtime is calculated based on the full federal and or state minimum wage.
 The FLSA specifies a tip credit of $3.02 for overtime.
 This credit must be taken from the overtime rate of pay, not the regular rate of pay.

 In addition to federal minimum wage laws, employers are required to meet minimum wage requirements set by the states, territories and districts in which they do business.
+(In fact, workers are entitled to the higher rate, whether it be federal, state or local.)
 Of course, it wouldn’t be U.S. tax law if there weren’t more than 31 flavors of interpretation.

 A summary of state, territorial and district minimum wage and tipping laws: